sleede/fab-manager/README.md

 they are inside the same virtual environment but said configuration is not optimized for a production environment.

+**Note 2:** The perfomance of the application under the virtual machine depends on the resources that the host can provide but will usually be much more slower than a production environment.

 1. Install [Vagrant][vagrant] and [Virtual Box][virtualbox] (with the extension package).

 2. Retrieve the project from Git